Mobility scooters: Essential guide to staying safe

 Imagine getting stuck halfway to the shops with a dead battery.
 That’s where breakdown cover comes in.
 It works the same as roadside assistance for cars.

-ETA offers 24/7 recovery for £39 a year.
-If your scooter breaks down, they’ll send someone to get you home or to a repair centre.
-This includes flat batteries, punctures, and mechanical faults.
-Remember it's included for free if you buy a fully-comprehensive insurance for £65.
+ETA offers 24/7 recovery for only £39 a year.
+If your scooter breaks down, or suffers a puncture or flat battery, they’ll send someone to get you home, or to a repair centre.

 Can I make my scooter go faster?